 Fiverr’s been a game-changer for me.
 Now, I almost never spend time looking for contact info.
 Instead, I’ll grab a list of search results or backlinks, send it off to Fiverr and $5-10 later I’ve got a full list with contact info and more.

-Michael Heligenstein of Fit Small Business
+Michael Heligenstein of FSB

 There’s a ton a of functionality, and a Screaming Frog crawl is my first step when doing a technical site audit.
 Something really insightful is doing an Internal Link audit and calculating which pages your actually giving the most weight to on your site.
 I use Paul Shapiro’s R Code which shows you which pages you link to the most.
 For ecommerce, it should be your most important category pages.”